-Before starting the engine always turn your unloader down to where you will be getting very low pressure once you fire off the engine and pull the trigger.
+Before starting the engine always turn your unloader down to where you will be getting very low pressure once you fire off the engine and pull the trigger. by John Allison EnviroSpec - www.envirospec.com

-FIRST
+FIRST:

 With the trigger gun in the open position start to turn the unloader adjusting knob slowly to increase pressure.
 Watch your gauge closely.
 When you get to a point where the gauge needle stops moving you STOP turning.
 At this point this is the absolute most you will be able to get out of this pump with that nozzle.